-COMPRESSION STOCKINGS – WHAT ARE THOSE?
+COMPRESSION SOCKS – WHAT ARE THOSE?
 USAGE, PURPOSE AND APPLICATION

-But why would someone ever want to squeeze their legs into compression stockings?
+But why would someone ever want to squeeze their legs into compression socks?

 How do compression socks do this?